-It is important to be yourself, set a scene for your readers and explain how you started the blog and what your goals are.
+It is important to be yourself, set a scene for your readers, and explain how you started the blog and what your goals are.
 Make powerful headlines as well, and make sure they reflect on the content you write.

-It is important to do your research, you can use the user suggests finding a keyword for each of your posts.
+It is important to do your research, you can use the uber suggests finding a keyword for each of your posts.
 You can search for low competition keywords when you first start, 500-1000 search monthly with low competition is great.

 Writing poetry can be hard work when you first start.
 It is important to be consistent if you want to attract the following.
 You can write responses to great works of art or poets that you are reading.
 You can write reviews of your favorite poetry books.

 Time to write, point at the left side of the dashboard at Posts, then click Add New.

 You can write your blog headline and content below.

 Try making the URLs shorter, and avoid numbers and include your target keyword here.
 Check a great example of a permalink:

 Click on +Add New Category to create one, depending on what your content is about, you can make it like Poets or Poetry, tick the box so it can be under that category so now you can hit Publish.